Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 ### Automatic server cleanup
 Automatic server cleanup enables a Contrast background task to run every five minutes to check if there is an organization with cleanup policies configured.
 For each organization with cleanup policies, Contrast checks if there are one or more servers with no activitiy received within the timeframe configured in the policy.
 Servers with no activity are disabled automatically and are no longer visible in the Servers grid.
 Contrast maintains information on vulnerabilities and attacks related to these servers, even after they're disabled.
 This feature is available for Java and .Net servers only.

-> **Note:** Administrators are emailed each time a server is licensed.
-As servers go up and down frequently, you may want to setup an email filter for any unwanted traffic.
-We're working on making this configurable in the future.

 #### Setting automatic cleanup policies